maggiewhite/bayareawomenintech/README.md

 # bayareawomenintech
-List of organizations for women in tech accessible from the bay area All groups/events are free unless otherwise specified.
+List of organizations for women in tech accessible from the bay area.
+<br>All groups/events are free unless otherwise specified.
+<br><strong>*</strong> Indicates the org requires members to identify as women

 ##### Table of Contents
 * [Email Lists](#emaillists)